 These are all different from skirt steak, flank steak, and strip steak cuts.

-The point cut is tastier but has too much fat compared to the flat beef brisket cut.
+The point is tastier but has excess fat compared to the flat beef brisket cut.
 It has a triangular cut shape and is suitable for shredding.

 Some points to remember when choosing your brisket are:

 - Pick a cut with good marbling.
 This refers to the streaks of fat in between the meat.
 It is vital for a juicy and tender cut brisket .